By Herman Daly

 If phase 3, our present system, seems “screwy” to you, it should.
 Why should money, a public utility (serving the public as medium of exchange, store of value, and unit of account), be largely the by-product of private lending and borrowing?
 Is that much of an improvement over being a by-product of private gold mining?
 Why should the public pay interest to the private banking sector to provide a medium of exchange that the government can provide at no cost?
 Why should not seigniorage, unavoidable in a fiat money system, go entirely to the government (the commonwealth) rather than in large part to the private sector?

-How would the 100% reserve system serve the steady state economy?
+How would the 100 percent reserve system serve the steady state economy?

 First, as just mentioned it would restrict borrowing for new investment to existing savings, greatly reducing speculative growth ventures—for example the leveraging of stock purchases with huge amounts of borrowed money would be severely limited.